 There is much interest in the TRE diet and interruptions in food intake are known to occur during pregnancy; however, research about the effects of intentional fasting during pregnancy is limited to the observance of Ramadan, a cross-sectional study about attitudes toward the practice (12), and one case report of fasting to improve gestational diabetes (15).
 Detailed modeling of TRF in pregnancy is warranted, as TRE is currently thought to exist in human populations (12, 15) yet, long-term effects are unknown.

+Other groups have demonstrated that circadian rhythm and entrainment with external cues, like phase shifts in lighting, during gestation can affect perinatal health outcomes in rodent models.
+In fact, chronic use of photoperiod shifts during gestation and early postnatal life in rats can result in altered oscillations of hormones and behaviors in dams, to impact gestational age and birth weight, and to cause endocrine abnormalities, elevations in mean glucose, and glucose intolerance in adult male offspring (16).
+Others have found worsened glycemic health in both male and female adult offspring with chronodisruption despite no differences in body weight or litter size(17).
+This is important, because it demonstrates that external cues, impact health outcomes during pregnancy.
+Light cues are the most powerful zeitgebers, but other external cues like the timing of food intake have not been investigated in pregnant populations.

-(16)(17) noPrevious studies of maternal diet during pregnancy have focused on dietary restriction or macronutrient excess in pregnancy, with little-to-no attention directed toward temporality of food intake.
+Previous studies of maternal diet during pregnancy have focused on dietary restriction or macronutrient excess in pregnancy, with little-to-no attention directed toward temporality of food intake.
 At the time of this manuscript, two studies of TRF during pregnancy in rodents exist.
 The first emphasized fetal health and was completed in the context of preventing complications from a high fat, high sucrose diet (HFHS) during gestation in a rat model.
 Upadhyay and colleagues found that 9-hour TRF improved fetal lung development (18) and placental oxidative stress markers (19) at embryonic day (E)18.5 compared to ad libitum fed dams.
 This approach did not evaluate the long-term, postnatal effects of TRF and the independent effects of TRF are complicated by the use of a high fat, high sucrose diet.
 The second, also in rats, evaluated 12 hour access in light and dark cycles to a chow diet during pregnancy and followed male and female resultant offspring until 150 days of age (20).
-Adult female offspring of dams fed in the dark cycle with TRF were found to be glucose intolerant in vivo, and reduced glucose stimulated secretion in vitro in both male and female offspring islets. altered glucose metabolism in adult offspring of TRF fed dams (20).
-However, this study
+Adult female offspring of dams fed in the dark cycle with TRF were found to be glucose intolerant in vivo, and reduced glucose stimulated insulin secretion in vitro in both male and female offspring islets. altered glucose metabolism in adult offspring of TRF fed dams (20).
+However, this study only assessed offspring body composition at birth and once during adulthood.
+It also did not evaluate glycemic health until late adulthood, leaving the developmental trajectory of gestational-eTRF exposed offspring unexamined.

 The effects of TRF in non-pregnant human populations are inconsistent.
 Some TRF trials result in significant weight loss (21–24) while others do not (25–27).
 Similarly, insulin sensitization results in some (21, 27–30), but not all trials of TRF (22, 26).
-The TR employed in human can of feeding window 4(21)-12 hours(23), feeding window early(27–29, 31) vs late (24, 26, 28), control of caloric intake isocaloric (27) vs (22, 26, 32), and inpatient observation (27) or outpatient adherence monitoring (22, 26).
+The duration and timinig of feeding windows for TRF employed in human can vary.
+Lengths of feeding windows can vary between 4(21) and 12 hours(23), the feeding window can be early(27–29, 31) vs late (24, 26, 28) in the day, control of caloric intake isocaloric (27) vs unrestrained caloric intake (22, 26, 32), and inpatient observation (27) or outpatient adherence monitoring (22, 26).
 As such, the biological effects of this eating strategy are not clear, even in non-pregnant humans.